| Design, Innovation,

 important, if not more so.
 'Concussive' damage to a bass is probably the most

+prevalent way instruments are damaged by the airlines.
 We used air bags years ago and while they looked 'smart' we felt that

 they didn't do too much and gave a false sense of security.
 The air